ANCAMABEBA/Module11/README.md

 ---

 The current results show that **Random Forest substantially outperforms linear models**, confirming that used car prices depend on **non-linear relationships and complex feature interactions**.
-By enriching features, tuning hyperparameters more efficiently, and exploring advanced models such as XGBoost and LightGBM, there is strong potential to further improve predictive accuracy and build a production-grade price recommendation system.
+By enriching features, tuning hyperparameters more efficiently, and exploring advanced models such as LightGBM and CatBoost, there is strong potential to further improve predictive accuracy and build a production-grade price recommendation system.